 The NDOW requires a scientific collection permit for handling tortoises.
 Approval letters from the USFWS for each individual handler must be submitted along with the permit application to NDOW.
-Submission of the General Desert Tortoise Qualifications Statement form requires a minimum of 30 days for review and approval by the USFWS.
 Once the completed permit application has been received, NDOW requires four to six weeks for the permit to be reviewed and issued.
 The permit may be amended to add authorized staff during the life of the permit.
-It is anticipated that one DCP staff will apply and hold the permit as an authorized biologist.
 The permit can be obtained for either a one year (\$50) or two-year duration (\$100).